 - sends signals to the brain that you’re ready to run

-- and IMPROVES ENDURANCE
+- IMPROVES ENDURANCE

 - Dynamic Warm Up Movements